chrisx8/infra/README.md

 # chrisx8/infra

 This repo is an Ansible monorepo for my self-hosted Linux environment.
-It contains what I'm using to manage my home servers and [software running on them](#software).

 ## Usage